ibm-cloud-docs/devsecops/devsecops-inferred-pipeline-configuration.md

 To learn more, refer to [code-engine configmap(s) to configure applications or jobs](https://cloud.ibm.com/docs/codeengine?topic=codeengine-configmap) and [code-engine secret to configure applications or jobs](https://cloud.ibm.com/docs/codeengine?topic=codeengine-secret)

-### DevSecOps common scripts library
+## DevSecOps common scripts library
 {: #devsecops-common-script-library}

-DevSecOps uses default scripts in certain stages unless you specify otherwise in the `.pipeline-config.yaml` file.
-You can find these default scripts in the common library, which offers a set of reusable scripts to help you get started with customization.
+Inferred DevSecOps Pipeline Configuration uses scripts/functions in certain stages from the scripts in the common library, which offers a set of reusable scripts that can help you if you want to started with customization.

 For more information about the common scripts library, including scripts, tools, usage, and parameters, see [Common scripts library](/docs/devsecops?topic=devsecops-common-scripts).

 ## FAQ
 {: #devsecops-pipeline-configuration-faq}